telerik/teststudio-docs/docs/features/test-runners/artoftest-runner.md

 ## Exit Codes

-ArtOfTest.Runner returns an exit code so the Build Server can check for it on process exit in case of an exception:
+__ArtOfTest.Runner.exe__ returns an exit code so the Build Server can check for it on process exit in case of an exception:

 <style>
 table.docs {